Menghuan1918/pdfdeal/README.md

 Easier to deal with PDF, extract readable text and OCR to recognise image text and clean the format.
 Make it more suitable for knowledge base construction.

 Its going to use [easyocr](https://github.com/JaidedAI/EasyOCR) to recognise the image and add it to the original text.
 If the output format uses pdf format, this ensures that the text is on the same number of pages in the new PDF as the original.
-You can use knowledge base applications (such as [Dify](https://github.com/langgenius/dify),[FastGPT](https://github.com/labring/FastGPT)) before the PDF processing, so that theoretically can reach a better recognition rate.
+You can use knowledge base applications (such as [Dify](https://github.com/langgenius/dify),[FastGPT](https://github.com/labring/FastGPT)) after the PDF processing, so that theoretically can reach a better recognition rate.

 ![image](https://github.com/Menghuan1918/pdfdeal/assets/122662527/371a17c5-e0cb-464b-a1c4-61d2963c772f)